young adults in group therapy

 Do you address co-occurring mental health disorders in your treatment?

 Yes, we recognize the high prevalence of co-occurring mental health disorders among young adults struggling with addiction.
 Our treatment program is designed to address both substance use disorders and co-occurring mental health issues such as depression, anxiety, trauma-related disorders, or ADHD.
-Integrated treatment ensures that individuals receive comprehensive care for all aspects of their well-being.
+Integrated treatment ensures that patients receive comprehensive care for all aspects of their well-being.

 How do you handle family involvement during the treatment process?